-In just 5 years, College Golf Combines participants have received more than $6 million in athletic and academic scholarships as a direct result of national and regional exposure to College Golf Coaches.
-Recruits and parents are now realizing that they do not need to play as many tournaments throughout the year - quality tournaments and exposure to coaches is far more important than constantly playing in tournaments and worrying about rankings!
+Over 9 years, College Golf Combines participants have received more than $16 million in athletic and academic scholarships as a direct result of national and regional exposure to College Golf Coaches.
+Recruits and parents are now realizing that they do not need to play as many tournaments throughout the year - quality tournaments and exposure to coaches is far more important than playing in the same regional or local tour events each week.

 College Golf Coaches have also benefited greatly from signing the recruits they evaluated and learned about at combines.
 The coaches that have consistently attended combines have seen their program's ranking improve, won conference championships and qualified for the post season - some for the first time ever!

 The combine website is now bookmarked on College Golf Coaches computers.
-The results from the Skills Challenges, Medal Play and Tournament Rounds will be available, during and after the combine, to all coaches.
+The results from the Skills Challenges, Stroke Play and Tournament Rounds will be available, during and after the combine, to all coaches.
+The 36 hole tournament is included in the Golfweek and Junior Golf Scoreboard rankings.

-Coaches have already started to register for the 2012 combines - the initial list of coaches will be posted on the combine website beginning February 15th.
+Coaches have already started to register for the 2017 West Combine - the initial list of coaches will be posted on the combine website in February.
 There is no other junior tournament that has College Golf Coaches register in advance!
 There are no other tournaments that provide coaches a Coach's Book, golf carts, lunch each day and the opportunity to request certain pairings.

 Each combine participant will receive a list of all registered coaches, with email addresses, thirty days prior to the combine.
 We encourage the combine participants to contact the coaches at the universities that they are interested in attending to introduce themselves.